divad4686/RPC-Json-Unity-networking/README.md

 }
 ```

-Acording to the specification response must return a object type, so our function that receive requests does just that, we add it to the IRPCListener with the method name the client can use to invoke it.
+Acording to the specification, a response must return a object type, so our function that receive requests does just that.
+We add it to the IRPCListener with the method name the client can use to invoke it.

 Lets see the client component: